evert/evert.github.com/_posts/2023/2023-04-26-oauth2-usability.md

 and `password` flows) and PKCE is brought in as a core feature.

-If you're a OAuth 2 client or server maintainer and kept up with the specs, If you kept up with your OAuth 2.0 clients and servers, you likely are already compatible with OAuth 2.1.
+If you're a OAuth 2 client or server maintainer and kept up with the specs, you likely are already compatible with OAuth 2.1.

 I don't think OAuth 2.1 goes far enough though.

-I think that this proposal should _require_ support for the discovery document and make it the only valid way to discover features and endpoints.
+I think that this proposal should _require_ support for the discovery document and make it a required step to find features and endpoints.
 I also think it should have an opinion on how clients should support custom extensions and how they might work. (or forbid them).